An exercise in forking and creating a pull requests.

 - Make one more commit that removes your Haiku.

 - Undo the commit you just made.
 Thing to Google is "undo last commit".
 (Hint: use

 - Push everything to your remote.

 - You should still see your haiku on Github.

 - Back on github.com (on your forked repo), create a pull request to the upstream (original) repository:

-Additional changes (commits) are added to the Pull Request, after being pushed:
+Additional changes are added to the Pull Request:

 - Make additional local changes, and commit/push them to your remote.

-- Verify that the pull request is updated on GitHub with your most recent commits.
+- Verify that the pull request is updated on github.